 One of the baneful herbs, wolfsbane grows naturally in damp woods in the Alps, where it is a threatened species, and produces sulfur-yellow flowers between June and August.
 The higher the elevation, the more flowers this plant will get and the longer they will last.
 It got the name "Wolfsbane" because ancient Germans used it to poison wolves.
 Bumblebees like this plant because the flower's shape and color says "come on in!" to them.
 This aconite does not contain aconitine, like monkshood, but does have lycoctonine, which is just as poisonous.
 Do not get this plant on your skin; it can cause severe itching and dermatitis, and the sap can be absorbed in a cut.
 Always wear gloves when handling it.
 Ingesting even a tiny amount of this plant can be fatal, but it's great for keeping werewolves out of your yard and is a classic of the witch's garden.
 Also known as badgersbane.
 Cannot be sent to Australia.
 Top

-© 2004, 2014 Harold A. Roth; No reproduction of any part without permission.
+© 2004, 2019, 2022 Alchemy Works; No reproduction of any part without permission.

 How to grow wolfsbane

 The seeds of this perennial are a challenge to germinate,

 which is why you will never find this plant at garden centers or most

 nurseries.
 Use the baggie method: Wet and wring out a paper towel (I like to use a

 weak solution of water and liquid kelp to help germinaton).
 Sprinkle the seeds on half or a quarter of the

 paper towel.
 Fold up the towel and gently press the layers together.

 Put it into a baggie.
 The cheap, thin baggies work best.
 You